Color, 1974, 91m.

 Following the discovery of a nude fifteen-year-old girl hanged in an attic, the local police quickly uncover clues indicating she may have been murdered elsewhere and been framed as a suicide.
 The local Assistant D.A.
 (Ralli, a nice bit of unexpected casting) teams up with the officer in charge (Cassinelli) for a grimy trip into the underbelly of the Italian urban scene, including a covert prostitute ring of underage girls.
 Meanwhile a cleaver-wielding killer stalks the investigating parties in his chic black leather motorcycle gear, forcing the police to unravel the corruption surrounding them before it's too late.

 Displaying the same unmistakable fixation with young students in (and out of) their uniforms as its fellow installments in the loosely-connected "schoolgirl trilogy" (What Have They Done to Solange? and the underrated Red Rings of Fear), Dallamano lowers the sleaze content somewhat while delivering more standard gory thrills.
 If Solange was an Italian take on Edgar Wallace and Red Rings was a contribution to the scuzzy sex maniac shocker cycle like Torso, this one is the closest to the poliziotteschi with its jaded view of a populace comprised of prey and predators.
 In between some nonsensical rounds of suspect hunting and interrogations, the high speed killer himself provides all of the highlights.
 Whether tearing at frightening speed down a corridor or veering through the city streets on his bike, this is one of the more memorable '70s psychos (even if his identity isn't really all that important).
 One sequence involving his cleaver and a light switch will have jaded gorehounds squealing with glee, while other sordid goodies include multiple stabbings and a nasty morgue inspection of a corpse ("cut up like a side of beef," as the European DVD packaging quote exclaimed).
-And be sure to look fast for Hitchcock vet Farley Granger (circa The Slasher Is a Sex Maniac) as a grieving father in two scenes, dubbed by someone else in the English version.
+And be sure to look fast for Hitchcock vet Farley Granger (circa So Sweet, So Dead) as a grieving father in two scenes, dubbed by someone else in the English version.
 The occasionally slack pacing aside, Dallamano really knows how to arrange a set piece, such as Ralli's nocturnal pursuit through a parking deck and into an elevator.
 Daughters may not be the best place for Italo-sleaze neophytes to begin, but seasoned giallo vets will find it a very entertaining change of pace.

 The first DVD from 2000 courtesy of British label Salvation presents the film at an extremely wide aspect ratio, listed as 2.35:1 on the box but more like 2.50:1 with some visible stretching.
 It's not a great presentation (it's also slightly trimmed courtesy of the BBFC) but at the time it was the best game in town.
 The rousing score by Stelvio Cipriani, one of his very best, sounds just fine here.
 Extras include the very long European English-language trailer and an assortment of stills, video sleeves, and poster art.
 Two subsequent releases turned up in 2008, a remastered UK reissue from Shameless and a nicely remastered version from Koch that remains the best SD option.